 The building that originally opened in 1926 has a new look and feel.
 The interior is bright and features modern infrastructure for technology and efficient heating and cooling.
-Both the interior and exterior retains the historic feel that reminds us of our past, while embracing the students of today.
+Both the interior and exterior retain the historic feel that reminds us of our past, while embracing the students of today.

-The Leadership Team Dr. Brian Williams
+The Leadership Team Dr. Brandon Towns

 The school’s leaders, teachers and support staff understand that strong relationships between students and staff are the conduit for effective teaching and learning.
 The staff works hard to build trusting, respectful and positive relationships with students.

 The staff also believes that students who form strong and healthy bonds with other students are happier in school and more open to learning.
 We strongly urge all students to join at least one after school activity to broaden their networks, learn leadership skills and experience the joy of contributing to a valued mission.

 The school staff also encourages and supports the most important relationship – the bond between student and family.
 We are here to partner with you in support of educating and encouraging your child.

 Heights High School offers nearly 20 Advanced Placement courses, including Statistics, Psychology and Music Theory.
 Interesting and engaging electives are also offered, including Lessons of the Holocaust, African American Literature and Political Philosophy.

 See the Programming Planning Guide for a complete list of current course offerings.